loicvdb/Blender-fractals/README.md

  - HazeClosener : if you want to keep the haze close to the fractal, raise this value
  - HazeAlpha : the density of the haze
- - Anisotropy : anisotropy for the volume shader shader output : A volume shader
+ - Anisotropy : anisotropy for the volume shader
+ - output : A volume shader